eosnetworkfoundation/grant-framework/applications/the_eos_chatbot.md

     Telegram: Main conversational channel for The EOS Chatbot
     WhatsApp: Secondary conversation channel for The EOS Chatbot.

-- Documentation of core components, protocols, architecture, etc. to be deployed
+- Documentation of core components, protocols, architecture, etc. to be deployed The EOS Cahtbot Q3 Development Roadmap - [Link](https://docs.google.com/document/d/1WiZmFGuPpmAfnSHhdyPavWyrVkvOjC_hYIptquoWoUw/edit?usp=sharing)

 - PoC/MVP or other relevant prior work or research on the topic The EOS Chatbot MVP - [Link](https://docs.google.com/document/d/1BuFhTabU1u_KB38QNFSu8kcAki5TxItsg0SXD1WY_yo/edit)

 - What your project is _not_ or will _not_ provide or implement
-  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious
+  - This is a place for you to manage expectations and to clarify any limitations that might not be obvious NA

 ### Ecosystem Fit

 > Help us locate your project in the EOSIO landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
+The EOS Chatbot fits as the #1 virtual assistant for the EOS Network.
+Helping with different areas, responding to frequently asked questions, helping with project discovery, giving users access to resources and tools, boosting the efficiency of different marketing campaigns.
 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+Our target audience are the users from the EOS network, primarily focusing on the average new user on EOS.
 - What need(s) does your project meet?
+Quick and efficient automated support and accessibility to community resources, project discovery and extra opportunities.
 - Are there any other projects similar to yours in the EOSIO ecosystem?
+The EOS Chatbot is currently the only conversational marketing interface within the EOSIO ecosystem.
   - If so, how is your project different?

   - If not, are there similar projects in related ecosystems?
+Similar projects are the CreateEOSAccount_Bot - [Telegram](https://t.me/CreateEOSAccount_Bot) [Pomelo](https://pomelo.io/grants/eosaccountcr) and the Bot for Eden - [Pomelo](https://pomelo.io/grants/bot4eden)

 ## Team

 ### Team members

-- **Team Leader:** Name of team leader
+- **Team Leader:** Kevin Damken, Chatbot Master
-- Name of team member 1
+- Nelson I. Amaro, Graphic Designer Magician
 - Name of team member 2
 - Name of team member 3, etc.